 Garlic, onions, leeks, and other vegetables from the Allium family all contain allicin.
 This is a potent plant compound that activates anti-inflammatory and anti-oxidative activities throughout the body, protecting us from brain damage and disease.

-Although they tend to be higher in net carbs than other low-carb vegetables, it is difficult to consume too many allium vegetables.
+Although alliums tend to be higher in net carbs than other low-carb vegetables, it is difficult to consume too many of these potent veggies.
 Feel free to use them in your cooking to enhance the flavor of your keto meals.
+Just make sure you are mindful of the net carbs you are getting from them.

-If you’d like to know exactly how many carbs are in allium vegetables like onion and leeks, read through our guide on the best low-carb vegetables for the ketogenic diet.
+If you’d like to know exactly how many carbs are in allium vegetables like onion and leeks, read through our guide to the best low-carb vegetables for the ketogenic diet.

 Recommended Recipes That Feature Vegetables From the Allium Family: